Cape Vincent Correctional Facility

 Inmate Mailing Address:

 Inmates may receive letters and photos (no polaroids are allowed do not send nude or sexually suggestive photos).
 Click here to read the directive on sending packages to an inmate.
 When sending correspondence be sure to include the inmates name and ID number as the mailing address above shows.
 Be sure you do not mark the envelope or letter in any way, lipstick, perfume, crayon art, stickers, drawings or markings of any kind will result in the correspondence being returned.
 DO NOT SEND STAMPS OR BLANK PAPER.
 Inmates can receive no more then 5 pages at a time through the mail.
 Do not send a letter from someone else, with the exception of a letter from a child.
-Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from the following: (Be sure to include the inmate name and ID number and send to the inmate mailing address above).
+Inmates may also receive New paperback books, magazines, newspapers or other printed matter mailed directly from Amazon.com (Be sure to include the inmate name and ID number and send to the inmate mailing address above).

 Family and friends may send money to an inmate by United States Postal Money Order.
 The money order must be made payable to the inmates full committed name and DIN.
 Send completed legible money order to the inmate mailing address above.